CulDeVu/culdevu.github.io/thought/2024-04-13-lisp-machine.md

 There are some differences though.
 Mine uses a much less compact instruction encoding, much less instructions, a single-layered microcode design, no interupts, different cons cell encoding, and a simplified bus model.
 So, you know, besides those.

 My design certainly feels like one of the niave designs that Sussman et al talk about in "LAMBDA: The Ultimate Opcode" before they describe their better design.
 The lack of features, the obvious basic improvements.
 My microcode is hand-written and my chips hand-routed, and not even the output of an embeded DSL compiler.
 God, so lame.
 Oh well.

+This CPU implements a small subset of Scheme.
+It's kinda like `eval` in a physical form.

 ## Instruction Encoding